vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 layout: post
 title: Airflow 3 and Airflow AI SDK in Action - Analyzing League of Legends
 description: Learn Key Airflow 3 and AI Features Through a Practical League of Legends Data Project
-date: 2025-06-10 09:00:00 +0300
+date: 2025-05-10 09:00:00 +0300
 image: '/images/blog/2025-05-10.jpg'
 tags: [data-engineering, airflow, python, dynamic-task-mapping, taskflow-api, airflow-ai-sdk, pydantic-ai, gemini, agent, riot-api]
 toc: true
 ---

 The world of data orchestration is evolving at lightning speed.
 Are your Airflow patterns keeping up, or are they holding you back?
 In this article, we will cover an end-to-end Airflow 3 data pipeline.
-We will extract data from the Riot Games API and use the Airflow AI SDK, a modern SDK for working with LLMs from Apache Airflow based on PydanticAI, to generate a League of Legends report featuring a tier.
+We will extract data from the [Riot Games API](https://developer.riotgames.com/) and use the [Airflow AI SDK](https://github.com/astronomer/airflow-ai-sdk), a modern SDK for working with LLMs from Apache Airflow based on [PydanticAI](https://ai.pydantic.dev/), to generate a League of Legends report featuring a tier.
 The project highlights modern Airflow and AI features, and

 > by the end of this article you will be inspired to rethink deprecated DAG orchestration patterns.